 DRA 105 Introduction to the Theater

 DRA 110 Acting I

 DRA 111 Acting II

 DRA 120 Introduction to Directing

+Select one of the following:

 DRA 200 Playwriting

 DRA 220 Performance

 Media Design- Multimedia Production Minor

 The rapid development of this medium of integrated electronic design has led to the creation of many employment opportunities.
 Students studying any of the various majors with elements of training, public relations, or marketing would benefit from this experience.